Wave: de Broglie waves

-where h is Planck's constant, and p is the magnitude of the momentum of the particle.
+where h is the Planck constant, and p is the magnitude of the momentum of the particle.
 This hypothesis was at the basis of quantum mechanics.
 Nowadays, this wavelength is called the de Broglie wavelength.
 For example, the electrons in a CRT display have a de Broglie wavelength of about 10−13 m.

 A wave representing such a particle traveling in the k-direction is expressed by the wave function as follows:

 where the wavelength is determined by the wave vector k as: